The Byzantine Empire had one of the most formidable armies throughout most of the medieval period.

 The troops included in the Guard usually carried heavy double-handed Danish Axe.
 Although slow to wield, the Normans and Anglo Saxons in the Guard were excellent users of the Axe and used it with lethal efficacy in close combat.

 Set with a very sharp and heavy blade, the Axe was effective as a slashing and cutting weapon which could cut through the best of armor.

-Swords in the Byzantine army were considered a secondary weapon which was used when primary weapons such as spears had been spent or were no longer useful.
+Swords in the Byzantine army were considered a secondary weapon that was used when primary weapons such as spears had been spent or were no longer useful.

 Byzantine infantry troops typically used missile weapons such as javelins as well as composite bows.
 The composite bow was especially effective in wrecking significant damage on enemy lines.

-Being inspired from the Turkish bow, the composite bow enabled the user to shoot across a longer distance and with greater lethality.
+Being inspired by the Turkish bow, the composite bow enabled the user to shoot across a longer distance and with greater lethality.